Tangent categories of algebras over operads: Stabilization of algebras over operads

-on spectrum objects.
-Finally, recall that an operad $\P$ is called \textbf{$\Sig$-cofibrant} if the underlying symmetric sequence of $\P$ is projectively cofibrant.
-Our main theorem can then be formulated as follows: \begin{thm} Let $\M$ be a differentiable, left proper, combinatorial SM model category and let $\P$ be a $\Sig$-cofibrant stably admissible operad in $\M$.
+\begin{thm} Let $\M$ be a differentiable, left proper, combinatorial SM model category and let $\P$ be a $\Sig$-cofibrant stably admissible operad in $\M$.
 Assume either that $\M$ is right proper or that $\P_0$ is fibrant.
 Then the induced Quillen adjunction

 is a Quillen equivalence. \end{thm}